The most important people at A Word In Your Ear are the writers and musicians and you can read more about them here. For more info about the company:

 As for me, in the past I worked for the BBC and Granada Television as a script editor and drama development executive and for independent production companies as a documentary researcher and producer.
 I have worked in a College of Engineering in Zhengzhou in central China, at a radio station in Hong Kong and in a homeless hostel in Bath amongst many other places.

-I was very excited in 2014 to produce and direct The Fourth Dog with Emma London.
+I was very excited to produce and direct The Fourth Dog with Emma London.
 Our first home grown audio drama!

 My interest in story telling began as a small child watching my father, the late Peter Copley, acting on stage, screen and radio.
 Unsurprisingly, I went to drama school and began working as a stage manager in theatres around the country such as Plymouth Theatre Royal, Greenwich Theatre and the Bristol Old Vic.